Atomic StructureIntroduction

 📖 The Metals That Hate Water

 Most metals just sit there when you drop them in water.
 But drop a piece of sodium in a bowl of water and WHOOSH — it fizzes, darts across the surface, and might even burst into flames!
 Potassium is even more dramatic: it instantly ignites with a beautiful lilac flame.
 These are the alkali metals — the most reactive metals on the periodic table.
-They're so desperate to lose that one outer electron that they'll react with almost anything.
+Their outer electron is so weakly held that they react with almost anything to release it.
 Your school probably keeps them under oil because they'd react with the moisture in the air!

 🏀 The Hot Potato Analogy